REL 205: Jewish Traditions

 Since the summer of 1945, a debate has raged over how to portray Holocaust perpetrators.
-In this course, students will examine the political consequences of literary, filmic, and other artistic representations of Holocaust perpetrators.
+In this course, students will examine the political consequences of literary, film, and other artistic representations of Holocaust perpetrators.
 Alongside an investigation of works by Stanley Kramer, Hannah Arendt, Peter Weiss, Art Spiegelman, and others, students will choose one work in any genre as the topic of a semester-long research project.

 GST 240-IS/ENG 240-IS: Holocaust Journey (Winter-Term Study Abroad)

 This course will allow participants to learn about the Holocaust through tours of concentration/extermination camps, ghettos and discussions with Holocaust scholars and survivors.
 The course originates in Amsterdam, continues to Berlin, Warsaw, Krakow and Prague, and concludes in Nuremberg, Germany — all significant locations for Jews during the Holocaust.
 Students will also have the opportunity to visit Jewish museums and archives, synagogues and Jewish cemeteries, as well as more traditional tourist attractions such as cathedrals, castles and art museums.
 Preparation for the course will include reading the novel Treblinka (Jean-Francoise Steiner) and Night (Elie Wiesel).
 Students will also keep a journal and conduct research throughout the journey and will prepare their final project after they return to the States.
 Class discussions will occur throughout the term.
 Free time will be available in every city for individual research and exploration.

 GST 289-IS: Israel, Palestinian Territories, and Jordan: Living Stones of Peace (Winter-Term Study Abroad)